Brett-Tanner/Journal/Oct_22.md

   - [x] When clicked, move to the top of the grid and take up the whole width of the container
     - [x] how do I minimize it? either have an 'X' to click which returns it to normal (you can just click on it again)
 - [] First thing tomorrow is making the cols responsive so I don't have 3 columns on mobile
-- [] Add a loading animation when moving between pages
-- [] Use variants to have different layouts for mobile and desktop

 #### What I learned
 - You can (in theory, my pages aren't long enough to test yet) link to an id on a page by using the 'anchor: id' element